cupcakequeen77777/Quest-Game-Cucumber/README.md

 # Quest-Game-Cucumber

-Quest-Game-Cucumber is an automated test suite designed to verify the end-to-end functionality of the Quest Game application using Cucumber and Selenium WebDriver.
-This project demonstrates robust **Test-Driven Development (TDD)** and **Behavior-Driven Development (BDD)** practices for web-based gaming environments.
+Quest-Game-Cucumber is an automated test suite designed to verify the end-to-end functionality of the Quest Game application using Cucumber.

 The suite covers critical user flows, simulates real player actions, and validates key features to ensure a reliable gaming experience.

 ## Key Features

 * Automated UI Testing for Core Game Flows using Gherkin Scenarios
-* Cross-Browser Compatibility Checks
 * Scenario-Based Acceptance Tests with Cucumber
 * Integration with Continuous Integration Tools